majo44/non-compromise-es6/readme.md

 imports and exports.
 Please consider to use alternatives which are natively supports es6 (modules) please look at
 [Pika](https://www.pikapkg.com/)
 * To support the typechecking of 3party dependencies, for each of dependency we need to provide proxy `.d.ts` file
+* For resolving all absolute dependencies for production build we need to provide mapping in browse field in `package.json`

 ### Missing
 * Api docs generation - there is still incompatibilities between [jsdoc](https://github.com/jsdoc/jsdoc) and